apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Template-Definitions.md

 ## Examples

-Consider the following base template service definition for a yet-to-be-registered CAS application:
+Consider the following base template service definition, stored in a `AllLibraryApplications.json` file, for a yet-to-be-registered CAS application:

 ```json
 {